Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Conclusion

 \section{Conclusion}

-Using open-source tools, including newly created ones\footnote{See \url{https://jet.uchicago.edu/blogs/WFIRST/}}, we have produced the first fully simulated realisations of the {\it WFIRST} SN survey.
-We have examined 11 strategies in detail, including the survey strategy presented in the SDT report.
-For each simulated SN survey strategy, several statistical and systematic uncertainties have been examined and included in order to calculate the FoM$_{{\rm tot},{\rm opt}}$ value, which we have used as our final measure of success.
+Using open-source tools, including newly created ones\footnote{See \url{https://jet.uchicago.edu/blogs/WFIRST/}}, we have produced the first realistic simulations of the {\it WFIRST} SN survey.
+We examined 11 strategies in detail, including the strategy presented in the SDT report.
+For each simulated SN survey strategy, several statistical and systematic uncertainties have been examined and included in order to calculate the $\FoMopt$ value, which we have used as our final measure of success.

+{\red One key aspect of this paper is that the proper incorporation of slew-and-settle overheads (which were omitted in the forecasts in the SDT report) drastically reduces the efficiency of the low-redshift, wide-area tier of the SDT's proposed SN survey.
+These overheads remain an uncertain aspect of mission performance, and optimal design of the {\it WFIRST} SN survey will have a strong dependence on their values.

+For our forecasts of the SDT survey and all additional strategies examined, we have retained the SDT's proposed exposure times minus the 42 s overhead (see Table~\ref{exptim}).
+For each strategy presented the total observing time is always 6 months.
+Recovered survey time from not using the IFC, or the removal of a survey tier, goes into increasing the survey area of the remaining tiers and/or the addition of filters.}

 Examination of the results produced by our SDT simulation (see Section~\ref{SDTSN}) shows that this strategy results in fewer SNe~Ia than outlined in the SDT report.
-The selection efficiency of the SDT strategy is low, and the noise is significantly underestimated, resulting in many SNe~Ia being cut or misclassified in the final sample by the strict classification routine outlined in Section~\ref{classification}.
-With ${\rm FoM}_{{\rm tot},{\rm opt}} = 284$ this is, on comparison, one of the least successful survey strategies investigated (see Figure~\ref{allsys} and Table~\ref{fomvalss}).
-Modification of the selection criteria to allow for variation in the rise between epochs (required due to noise fluctuations), and restriction of colours (to prevent the inclusion of more exotic events), increased this FoM$_{{\rm tot}, {\rm opt}}$ to 338.
-Even within the SDT* simulation however, there are still too few SN~Ia selected at $z < 0.6$, due in part to the short 13 second exposure of the shallow imaging tier.
+The selection efficiency of the SDT strategy is low, and the noise is significantly underestimated, resulting in many SNe~Ia being cut or misclassified in the final sample by the strict SDT classification routine outlined in Section~\ref{classification}.
+With $\FoMopt = 158$, this is one of the least successful survey strategies investigated (see Figure~\ref{allsys} and Table~\ref{fomvalss}).
+Modification of the selection criteria (SDT*) to account for statistical fluctuations in the rise in flux between epochs, and restriction of colors to reduce CC SN contamination (and exotic events), increased $\FoMopt$ to 216.
+Even within the SDT* simulation, however, there are still too few SNe~Ia selected at $z < 0.6$, due in part to the short 13~s exposure of the shallow imaging tier.
 Time devoted to the shallow tier of the SDT* survey is placed into the medium tier to produce our SDT* Highz scenario.
-For this strategy, ${\rm FoM}_{{\rm tot},{\rm opt}} = 364$.
+For this strategy, $\FoMopt$ {\red improves to} 236.